Field Specialist

 -Communicate effectively with vendors and internal teams.

 This full-time hourly position provides a flexible schedule that includes some evening and weekend hours.
-The position is open to all applicants in the U.S. EMC Research has offices in Columbus, OH; Irving, TX; Oakland, CA; Portland, OR; Seattle, WA; and Washington, D.C.
-Temporarily during the pandemic, all operations are remote; and as a company we are still exploring what the future of our presence in specific office locations might look like.
+The general expectation is that normal working hours for this position are 9am to 5pm PACIFIC TIME ZONEThe position is open to all applicants in the U.S. EMC Research has offices in Columbus, OH; Oakland, CA; Seattle, WA; and Washington, D.C.

 Benefits include: Health care benefits, FSA, DCA, 401k matching, sick leave, vacation days, paid holidays, paid family leave, educational assistance, basic disability and life insurance, and a discretionary bonus.